menu icon

 pasta with bacon, tomatoes and peas

-• Make sure the pasta is not overcooked or it will fall apart when stirred into the sauce.
+• Don't overcook the pasta or it will fall apart when stirred into the sauce.

 Also check out my Facebook and Pinterest pages for lots of fabulous foodie stories, videos, cooking tips, and recipes.